 Before 300 AD, the 10 days are finally accounted for.

-Then, if before March 1st in 200 AD, subtract 1 day from the day of the week instead, to account for the leap day that was used in the Julian calendar on Feb 29th.
+Then, if before March 1st in 200 AD, it appears we subtract 1 day from the day of the week instead, to account for the leap day that was used in the Julian calendar on Feb 29th,

 and if before 100 AD, subtract 2 days from the day of the week.

-Thus that Passover "Tuesday" in 31 AD lines up again as Sunday March 25th, with Preparation "Monday" being actually on Saturday March 24th.
+Thus that Passover "Tuesday" in 31 AD lines up again as Sunday March 25th.

-Now, the actual time when it was chosen (as recorded in Scripture) was back then based on a priestly declaration regarding the new moon and the start of the month.
+Now, as mentioned above, the actual time when it was chosen (as recorded in Scripture) was back then based on a priestly declaration regarding the new moon and the start of the month.

-Accordingly, the early church records - according to Dionysius in 525 AD - that Easter came on Sunday March 25th in 31 AD - that the Passover Sabbath came on Saturday March 24th - and the Preparation / Crucifixion on Friday March 23rd - though it may suggest a one day discrepancy - the later change of approach means that there is minimal / no historical contradiction with Hillel's calendar.
+The early church records - according to Dionysius in 525 AD - indicated that Easter came on Sunday March 25th in 31 AD.
+Accordingly, the first day of the Passover occurred at the crucifixion on Friday March 23rd.
+While this may suggest a two day discrepancy, the later change of approach from observation to "technical" Passovers means that there is minimal / no historical contradiction with Hillel's calendar.